awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 **Limit**
 AWS PrivateLink does not support a Network Load Balancer with more than 50 listeners\.

-## Create an Interface Endpoint for Elastic Load Balancing<a name="create-vpce-elb"></a>
+## Create an interface endpoint for Elastic Load Balancing<a name="create-vpce-elb"></a>

 Create an endpoint for Elastic Load Balancing using one of the following service names:
 + **com\.amazonaws\.*region*\.elasticloadbalancing** — Creates an endpoint for the Elastic Load Balancing API operations\.
 + **com\.amazonaws\.*region*\.elasticloadbalancing\-fips** — Creates an endpoint for the Elastic Load Balancing API that complies with the US government standard [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

-For more information, see [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

-## Create a VPC Endpoint Policy for Elastic Load Balancing<a name="create-vpce-policy-elb"></a>
+## Create a VPC endpoint policy for Elastic Load Balancing<a name="create-vpce-policy-elb"></a>

 You can attach a policy to your VPC endpoint to control access to the Elastic Load Balancing API\.
 The policy specifies:
 + The principal that can perform actions\.